Long Term Capital Gains are Taxed at a Different Rate Than Short Term Capital Gains

 If you earned a profit in 2014 from selling an asset such as stock shares or a house, you’ll need to report it as a long term capital gain on your 2014 tax return.

 Long term capital gains are taxed differently than short term gains and other income.
 In fact, long term capital gains are taxed at a lower rate.

-Long-term Capital Gains
+What Are Long-term Capital Gains?

-Long-term capital gains (LTCG) include assets held for more than one year.
-For example, in most cases, stocks, bonds, mutual fund shares and real estate would be considered a long-term capital gain (or loss).
+Long-term capital gains (LTCG) are the profits you make from selling an asset you’ve held for at least a year.
+For example, in most cases, if you made a profit from the sale of stocks, bonds, mutual fund shares or real estate, it would be considered a long-term capital gain.

 If you are strategic with your long term capital gains, you won’t end up paying huge tax rates.
 Here are some strategies on how to save on long-term capital gains tax rates: